Air Force ROTC

 Marquette University provides additional incentive funds for national and campus based scholarship winners.
 Four-year scholarship winners receive $7,000 annually toward university housing and board.
 Three-year advance designee winners receive $28,000 in benefits for the freshman year toward tuition.
 Campus based scholarship winners receive up to $3,500 per each semester of their scholarship toward university housing and board.

 Prospective students interested in a four-year Reserve Officers’ Training Corps Scholarship should start the application process during their junior and senior year of high school.
 Four-year scholarship applications are only available at the Army ROTC website or by calling Cadet Command at (800) USA-ROTC for a paper application.
-Current college students may apply for four-, three-, and two-year on-campus scholarships through the Marquette Department of Military Science.
+Current college students may apply for four-, three- and two-year on-campus scholarships through participation in ROTC and the Marquette Department of Military Science.

 In order to be eligible for a scholarship, students must: